BrianSlick/Book-UITableViewGuide/01.Concepts/Concepts.md

 ...

 ```
 Oh boy.
 That's a lot of lines of code.
 And how many would there need to be?
-The designer of UITableView would have to create every single one of these numberOfRowsInSection# methods.
+The designer of UITableView would have to create every single one of these numberOfRowsInSection# properties.
 How many should they make?
 50?
 1000?
-And keep in mind, the only thing we've accomplished so far is to tell the table view how many sections and rows there.
+And keep in mind, the only thing we've accomplished so far is to tell the table view how many sections and rows there are.
 But we haven't defined any text to display.

 ```objc
 // Objective-C